CHILDREN WITH CEREBRAL PALSY (CP)

 Goals of Physical Therapy for Children with Cerebral Palsy

-Children with cerebral palsy will have various degrees of muscle control, balance, and mobility, depending upon how severe the disorder is.
+Children with cerebral palsy will have various degrees of muscle control, balance, and mobility, depending on how severe the disorder is.
 Physical therapy helps with these issues by assisting children with balance, posture, crawling, climbing, walking, and muscle strengthening.

 In addition, physical therapy helps children with cerebral palsy to: